Independent Study Project in Korean Language and Culture

 - Full Year

-An ISP is a 1 unit value course examined by the submission of one essay (in English) of 10,000 words on an approved topic in Korean studies of the student’s choice.
-This fourth-year course is the culmination of the research and writing training provided throughout the BA Korean programme (Year 1: coursework essays for “Culture and Society in 20th Century Korea”; Year 2: year abroad project; Years 3 and 4: coursework essays for individual course units).
+An ISP is a 30 credit module examined by the submission of one essay (in English) of 10,000 words on an approved topic in Korean studies of the student’s choice.
+This fourth-year module is the culmination of the research and writing training provided throughout the BA Korean programme.

 Students are strongly advised to start their planning for an ISP in Term 2 of the academic year before that in which the ISP is to be undertaken.